Transgression to Loop Spaces and its Inverse, II: Gerbes and Fusion Bundles with Connection: Results of this Article

 \Needspace{2\baselineskip} \begin{maincorollary}{C} Transgression and regression form an equivalence between categories of bundle gerbes with \emph{flat} connection and fusion bundles with \emph{flat} superficial connections. \end{maincorollary}

 A similar restriction to \emph{trivial} gerbes and \emph{trivial} bundles is more subtle.
 Let us for simplicity look at the case $A=\ueins$, and identify its Lie algebra with $\R$.
 Now, connections on the \emph{trivial} bundle gerbe are just 2-forms $\omega \in \Omega^2(M)$.
 Superficial connections on the trivial fusion bundle over $LM$ form a group denoted $\Omegafus^1(LM)$; these are 1-forms on $LM$ satisfying a list of properties reflecting the three conditions of Definition \ref{def:fusbuncon}, see Section \ref{sec:fusionforms}.
+Variants of such forms are sometimes called \quot{local} or \quot{ultra-local}; see e.g. \cite{Coquereaux1998}.
 Transgression restricts properly to trivial gerbes in the sense that the resulting fusion bundles are canonically trivializable \cite[Lemma 3.6]{waldorf13}.
 Under these trivializations, transgression is given by the formula \theequation{\arabic{equation}}

 On the other hand, the regression of a trivial fusion bundle with connection $\eta \nobr \in \nobr \Omega^1_{fus}(LM)$ is a trivializable gerbe, but no trivialization is given.
 Thus, the equivalence of Theorem \ref{th:con} only restricts well to a bijection between \emph{isomorphism classes} of trivial gerbes with connection and \emph{isomorphism classes} of trivial fusion bundles with superficial connections.
 It is well-known that two connections on the trivial gerbe are isomorphic if and only if they differ by a closed 2-form with integral periods; these form the group $\Omega^2_{cl,\Z}(M)$.
 On the other side, two superficial connections on the trivial fusion bundle are isomorphic if and only if they differ by the image of a fusion map under the logarithmic derivative (Lemma \ref{lem:dlogfus}).
 Summarizing, we obtain the following statement, which can be understood as a loop space formulation of the geometry of 2-forms: